ruchipotamsetti/cis6930sp25-project1/README.md

 ---

 ## **Assignment Description**
-This script fetches and processes crime records from the given API or a local file.
-It takes command line parameters like offset and limit to filter the number of records needed.
-Then from the filtered records relevant fields are extracted and are seperated by a thorn (`þ`) character before printing to STDOUT.
-Fields that have multiple entries are seperated by commas and the fields with null or empty entries are left blank.
+This projects aim is to find a chain of incidents that occured on the same day.
+So this script first fetches traffic crashes, crime responses and arrests from the api(https://data.cityofgainesville.org/), filters them according to the command line arguments provided (year, month, day).
+Then finds the incident in traffic crashes that has the most people involved and then computes other incident that occured within 1km of it.
+Finally, prints these incident's total people involved and case number separated by a tab.

 ---